TuanFaied/Patient-Registration-System/README.md

 # Patient-Registration-System

-This desktop app was desinged to maintain the details of patients of a private channeling center.
+This desktop app was designed to maintain the details of patients of a private channeling center.

-There are two type of users;
+There are two types of users;
 1. Admin
 2. User/Patients